 Why: they provide energy but can make you put on weight; sugary foods lead to tooth decay.

-Medical advice is to avoid certain foods such as unpasteurised cheese, liver and undercooked eggs, so it makes sense to steer clear of these while you are trying for a baby – in case you are pregnant and don’t know it yet!
+Medical advice is to avoid certain foods such as unpasteurised cheese, liver and undercooked eggs, so it makes sense to steer clear of these while you are trying for a baby or in case you are pregnant and don’t know it yet!
 You’ll probably hear friends say that they ate these foods with no problems or that the French eat them and think we’re silly – but wouldn’t you rather be safe than sorry?
-The reasoning behind it is that they could cause harm to a developing baby, especially in the early weeks, for example if they give you an infection such as listeria.
-Take a quick look at our checklist to see what you can – and can’t – eat!
+The reasoning behind it is that they could cause harm to a developing baby, especially in the early weeks, for example, if they give you an infection such as listeria.
+Take a quick look at our checklist to see what you can and can’t eat!
 Check out the food guide in our pregnancy section which has all the details about what to eat and what to avoid.